It was amazing to be back in Uganda and it was so exciting to see the Government so committed to prioritizing families over orphanages.

-First of all, can organisations prevent family separation?
+First of all, can organizations prevent family separation?

-One organisation I met who totally rocked were Abide Family Centre in Jinja.
+One organization I met who totally rocked were Abide Family Centre in Jinja.
 They work with vulnerable families and teach business and parenting skills to enable them to keep their children.

 The next option is Emergency Transitional Care.

 This is what we provide at Malaika Babies’ Home.
 We provide life-saving care and place children into a family within six months.
 The reason why the clock is ticking is because any longer than six month in care can cause irreversible damage.
 If you’re interested in reading more take a look at Families, Not Orphanages.